Types Of Injuries

 Wisconsin recognizes two categories of work injuries: traumatic injuries and occupational diseases (which include repetitive stress injuries).

 Traumatic injuries happen due to a single event.
 Whiplash from a motor vehicle accident or broken bones or spine fractures sustained in a fall are examples of these.
 Many of the most serious and painful traumatic injuries are to the neck and back or spinal cord.
 Other common injuries include damage to the extremities and limbs.
-Causes can include a slip and fall or other jarring impact such as a fall from a scaffold.
+Causes can include a slip-and-fall or any other jarring impact, such as a fall from a scaffold.

 This terminology can be a misnomer, as occupational disease claims also include repetitive lifting injuries.
 Broadly defined, this category of injuries is the manifestation of a worker’s job duties over a period of time.
 It is more difficult to prove claims for these injuries because you cannot point to one specific event as the cause.
 The result is that denied claims are more common for this type of injury.

 If you have lower back injuries, carpal tunnel syndrome or other repetitive stress issues, our lawyers can help.
-We even resolve cases where pre-existing conditions are involved.
+We even resolve cases in which preexisting conditions are involved.

-Attorney assistance with these claims can help overturn an insurance carrier's denial.
-If you are suffering from a workplace injury, you need a lawyer who knows these injuries and the medical treatments involved and understands how workers' compensation law works.
-You need Domer Law.
+Attorney assistance with these claims can help overturn an insurance carrier’s denial.
+If you are suffering from a workplace injury, you need a lawyer who knows these injuries and the medical treatments involved and understands how workers’ compensation law works.
+You need Domer Law, S.C..

 If you have suffered an injury or are being treated for an injury, focus on healing not on fighting for your claims.
-Let Domer Law help.
-Located in Milwaukee, we help injured workers throughout Wisconsin.
-Call 888-353-8384 or contact our workers' comp attorneys online.
+Let us help.
+Located in Milwaukee, we assist injured workers throughout Wisconsin.
+Call 888-353-8384 or contact us online.